Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 source_urls: list[str]

-The critic reads the summary to understand claim context, then searches the original for the specific passage.
-This doubles the data stored per executor result — acceptable when the corpus is measured in thousands of tokens.
-If corpus size makes this infeasible, the alternative is embedding the originals and running citation search at critic time rather than passing them inline.
+This doubles the data stored per executor result, which is acceptable when the corpus is measured in thousands of tokens.
+If corpus size makes this infeasible, I would embed the originals and run citation search at critic time instead of passing them inline.

 5. Map-reduce for independent sub-questions